modio/modio-docs/public/en-us/web-services/authentication/website-studio-sso.md

 To setup your identity provider follow these steps:

-- Go to your game profile on mod.io whilst logged in as a team member
+- Go to your [game profile](https://mod.io/content#games) on mod.io whilst logged in as a team member
-- Click the admin icon in the top-right corner (pencil icon).
+- Click the manage button next to the game you want to setup SSO
 - On the left-hand side menu, click 'Studio Authentication'
 - Click the **+** button next to _Create new SSO config_